 Zika virus disease is caused when a female Aedes Aegypti mosquito carrying the virus bites a person.
 The existence of the virus has been known to us since 1947 when it was discovered.
 It was considered harmful because of its unnoticeable symptoms such as curable flu, joint aches and skin rashes that last for between 2-7 days.
 However, with its attack on Brazil in September 2015, it is found that Zika virus can cause a range of health issues from impaired vision to hearing loss.
 Hence, it is necessary for us to learn everything about the virus.

-- Conjunctivitis (red eyes)
+Conjunctivitis (red eyes)

-- Gastrointestinal problems with vomiting
+Gastrointestinal problems with vomiting

-[Microcephaly is a birth defect in which the baby born with abnormally smaller head; a condition associated with incomplete brain development]
+[Microcephaly is a birth defect in which the baby born with an abnormally smaller head; a condition associated with incomplete brain development]